-On May 22, 2015, the Company's stockholders approved the 2015 Plan, under which Cyclacel may make equity incentive grants to its officers, employees, directors and consultants.
-The Company has reserved 291,667 shares of its common stock under the 2015 Plan.
-The 2015 Plan replaces the 2006 Plan, under which there were no remaining reserved shares available for issuance as of September 30, 2015.
+On May 22, 2015, the Company's stockholders approved the 2015 Equity Incentive Plan (the "2015 Plan"), under which Cyclacel may make equity incentive grants to its officers, employees, directors and consultants.
+The company has reserved 458,753 shares of the Company's common stock under the 2015

+Plan.
+The 2015 Plan replaces the 2006 Equity Incentive Plan (the "2006 Plan"), under which there were no remaining reserved shares to be granted.
 Stock option awards granted under the Company's equity incentive plans have a maximum life of 10 years and generally vest over a one to four-year period from the date of grant.